ReliSA/STePSEnHECs-PaCt/catalogue/Flexible_Educational_Rooms.md

 [Environment and Infrastructure](categories/Environment_and_Infrastructure.md)

+## Synopsis

+Rooms are flexible when they can be used well for different purposes.
+This is often accomplished by allowing for rapid changes of the furniture.
+The best case would be though, if a setup allows for multiple teaching or learning scenarios, without needing to rearrange the furniture at all.
+The design of the rooms should therefore take into account the primary functions, but also the secondary forms of use.
+For example, a seminar room can be designed for group discussion (primary function) and still allow for lectures or practical exercises (secondary form of use).

 ## Context

 In the field of education, spaces suggest certain options for action and social forms.
 A classroom reduces the didactic possibilities to what it offers functionally.
 This means, that if the functional scope of individual rooms is very small, then many rooms, each with a specific functional scope, must be provided for different functions and educational purposes.